robweber/trash-panda/README.md

 * management_page - a link to the local management page of the host, if there is one.
 This will be displayed in the dashboard
 * icon - the icon to use for the device, overrides the default type.
 Should be found on [Material Design Icons](https://materialdesignicons.com/)
 * interval - how often this host should be checked, in minutes.
 If not given this is the system default.
+At runtime this value is randomly adjusted +/- 60 seconds to help spread load.
 * config - an additional mapping of config options specific to this host type

 ### Global Configuration